Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 Allergies

-If allergies are a problem in your family, look for dog breeds that are considered hypoallergenic.
-These breeds produce less dander and are therefore better suited for allergy sufferers.
-Examples of hypoallergenic breeds include the Poodle, Maltese and Yorkshire Terrier.
+If allergies are a problem in your family, consider looking for dog breeds that are considered hypoallergenic.
+These breeds produce less dander and are therefore more suitable for allergy sufferers.
+Examples of hypoallergenic breeds include the Poodle, the Maltese, and the Yorkshire Terrier.

 4. Time and commitment